starkend/currencyexchange/README.md

 The Spring Boot and Angular portions have both been successfully run locally in Docker images.

+**Note:** This app currently requires a running instance of Elasticsearch for all Tests to run successfully.

 ### Functionality
 - **Spring Boot**
   - MVC Architecture